Stupeflix/stupeflix-tasks-api/api.rst

     :param days:
         the number of days after which files are deleted in the tasks output storage.
 A value of 0 means that files are never deleted.
+    :optparam location:
+        the S3 location for which the lifetime of files is set (see :ref:`Persistent Storage <storage_persistent>` for possible values).

 .. http:method:: GET /v2/storage/expiration